YOUR CITY NEEDS YOU — A Strong Towns Chicago Zine

 Biggest

 You're not a bystander anymore.
-You're shaping the decisions — the ones that will outlast all of us.
+You're shaping decisions that could outlast all of us!

 🪑